-However, the decision to destroy Earth by the ruler of that sector, is not totally shared by all out-there.
+However, the decision to destroy Earth by the ruler of a rogue sector, is not totally shared by all out-there.
 This is where the book picks up the story.
-It is still 1989.
+It is nearing the end of 1989.

 Should there be a rescue attempt to prevent the annihilation of Earth?
 And at what cost?
-And would that cost be worthwhile?
+Would that cost be worthwhile?

 And what about the risk to those planets wanting to save Earth’s inhabitants?
 The galaxy out-there is quickly polarizing into two groups.
 Those wanting to save Earth are smaller in defenses and numbers.
 Wouldn’t it be more prudent to do nothing, and let the planet suffer its own consequences?
 There is good argument for that.